Redcliffe Salaman: Eugenics

+Political affiliations and other memberships

+Salaman was a proponent of Zionism and Jewish causes, and in 1907, he was elected president of the English Zionist Federation.

+In his academic life, he was president of the Jewish Historical Society, a council member for the Jews’ College (today the London School of Jewish Studies), a founder of the Jewish Health Organization of Great Britain, and a member of the board of governors of the Hebrew University of Jerusalem.

+In 1933, he was a founding member of the Academic Assistance Council, which helped scientists fleeing the Nazi regime, and in 1945 was chairman of the Jewish Committee for Relief Abroad as it worked to rehabilitate survivors of the extermination camps.

 Personal life

 On 23 October 1901, Salaman married Hebrew scholar Nina Ruth Davis, whom he had met four months earlier at the New West End Synagogue.
 They were engaged ten days after meeting.
 After living in Berlin for several months, while Redcliffe completed advanced training in pathology, they returned to London, where he assumed the directorship of the Pathological Institute at the London Hospital.
 They had six children including the pathologist Myer Head Salaman, the doctor Arthur Gabriel Salaman, the engineer Raphael Salaman, the artist Ruth Collet and the singer Esther Sarah Salaman.
 They settled in the country, in the village of Barley in Hertfordshire, where they lived with their six children (one of whom died in childhood).
 Nina Salaman continued to pursue her interest in medieval Hebrew poetry.
 Despite Barley's distance from London, she maintained a kosher home and Sabbath observance.
 For the festivals, the family traveled to London, where they stayed with one of Redcliffe's siblings and attended the New West End Synagogue.
 She took personal responsibility for the Hebrew education of her children until they left for boarding school.

 In 1925, Salaman's first wife Nina died.
-In 1926, he met and married Gertrude Lowy—granddaughter of Albert Löwy—who survived him.
+In 1926, he met and married Gertrude Lowy (1887–1982)—granddaughter of Albert Löwy—who survived him.

 Salaman's paternal granddaughter is Chair of Jewish Voice for Labour Jenny Manson.

+Biographical works

+Salaman's life is recalled in the 2022 biographical work The Last Anglo-Jewish Gentleman: The Life and Times of Redcliffe Nathan Salaman by Todd Endelman, as part of a series entitled "The Modern Jewish Experience" by Indiana University Press.